The Ultimate Guide To Inventory Management for Multichannel Retailers

 |Shipping Method/Price||This lets you to broaden your shipping zone to multiple countries and more methods other than the “Standard shipping”.||Free 2-Day Shipping|

-With over 36 million customers in more than 50 countries, Newegg is a great place to expand your technology business.
-They offer 3 seller plans: Standard Free, Professional, and Enterprise.
-The free option is best for sellers who don’t want to build any brand awareness and have less than 5000 listings.
+Newegg is a great place to expand your technology business.
+It offers 3 seller plans.
+The lower option is best for sellers who don’t want to build any brand awareness and have less listings.
 The Professional and Enterprise plans offer more listings, customized marketing programs, and access to their fulfillment program (like FBA).
 In addition to the monthly plan fees, there are various commission and seller fees.

-Some critical rules they enforce are ship within 48 hours (orders will be canceled after 72 hours), excellent customer service (inquiries must be responded to within 24 hours), and a 30-day return policy on all products sold.
+Some critical rules it enforces are ship within 48 hours (orders will be canceled after 72 hours), excellent customer service (inquiries must be responded to within 24 hours), and a 30-day return policy on all products sold.

 Newegg Listing Requirements